DiceDB/docs/src/content/docs/commands/BFEXISTS.md

 ```

 In this example, the command is called with an incorrect number of arguments.
 The command raises an `ERR wrong number of arguments` error.

-## Conclusion

-The `BFEXISTS` command is a useful tool for checking the potential existence of an item in a Bloom Filter.
-It is important to understand the probabilistic nature of Bloom Filters and handle the command's return values and potential errors appropriately.
-This documentation provides a comprehensive guide to using the `BFEXISTS` command effectively.